This Week’s Acca Predictions…

 What Is A Football Acca?

 You can take it further by adding more selections, 5 selections is a five-fold, 6 selections is six-fold and so on.
-Generally speaking your winnings increase the more selections you add to the Acca.
+Generally speaking your winnings increase the more selections you add.
 However, the risk of losing also increases.
 On a straight Acca you'll only win if ALL your selections are correct.
 You can insure yourself against one or more teams letting you down by making a ‘Lucky 15' or ‘Yankee' bet.

 Now you know what the Acca is!
 But how do you make the bet? – click here for our easy guide.